a P h y s i c s f o r O p e n S y s t e m s

 History of Economic Growth

 The underlying pattern of economic growth rates over the past 130 years shows a tendency for rates to steadily decline.
 Steady decline is found throughout the period, interrupted only by one dramatic rise, corresponding to the period of the great depression and WW2.
-The resurrection of growth rates following long decline (as during the 90's after the period of this analysis) could be evidence of a global turnover in the capital structure, a paradigm shift in technologies, methods and values, first wearing one out and then adopting another, then wearing it out...etc.
+The resurrection of growth rates following long decline could be evidence of a global turnover in the capital structure new directions get a fresh start and the old regime is abandoned.
+Paradigm shifts in technologies, methods and values should show up in the long term growth rate some how, if they were actually transformational.
 Whether a resurrection of the growth rates after a long period of decline is cyclic is possible, but doubtful.
 It is, of course, also unclear how long any paradigm shift will sustain growth or whether another paradigm shift will automatically appear any time an old one one is exhausted.
-All you can do is wait for the next stagnation and see if the revolution occurs. (as in this case it did, but just with lots of people left behind). ed 2/4/06

 back to contents